asifhg/CGold/docs/tutorials/project.rst

 You can use alternative ``foo_{SOURCE,BINARY}_DIRS``/ ``foo_VERSION_{MINOR,MAJOR,PATCH}`` synonyms.
-This is useful when you have hierarchy of projects:
+This is useful when you have a hierarchy of projects:

 .. literalinclude:: /examples/project-examples/hierarchy/CMakeLists.txt
   :language: cmake